-The beginning of spring or the end of fall are the safest times to transplant using almost any technique.
-Do not attempt any plant transplant in summer, especially field grown plants.
+The beginning of spring or the end of fall are the safest times and provide the best conditions to transplant using almost any technique.

 Try Not To Disturb Roots

-When you dig or move a plant, you will probably have to bother the roots a bit.
-Minimize the impact as much as possible.
+When you dig or move the plants, you will probably have to bother the root system a bit.
+Minimize the impact of transplant shock as much as possible.

-Try to keep the soil ball intact, don’t shake out the soil when moving the plant.
+Try to keep the root system intact and don’t shake out the soil when moving the plant.

 As we mentioned earlier, the tiny roots at the farthest end of the root ball are the most necessary ones to the plant’s health and growth.

-The more roots you bring along when you move the plant, the less shock to plant and the more likely it will survive.
+The more healthy roots you bring along when you move the trees or plants, the lesser chance of transplant shock to occur and the more likely it will survive.

 Plant Properly In The New Location

-No matter how careful you are, plants will go through some stress when moved.
+No matter how careful you are, plants will go through some transplant stress when moved.

-Consider amount of sun, soil drainage and quality.
+Consider the amount of sun, soil drainage, soil type and quality.
 Then plant it using proper planting techniques: appropriately deep in the ground, moving gently, etc.

 Water Plants Carefully

-Water plants immediately and religiously afterwards, considering the water needs of the plant.
-(A cactus, will not need water nearly as often as an almond tree, for example.)
+A cactus, will not need water nearly as often as an almond tree, for example.